-Q: What is the usual process for a permanent loan?
+Q: What does the typical process for a permanent loan look like?

-A: After the loan application has been approved and upon receipt of the required items from the borrower and title company, LCEF-in consultation with the borrower and title company-will schedule a loan closing date and prepare the necessary closing documents.
+A: After the loan application has been approved and the required items from the borrower and title company are received, LCEF-in consultation with the borrower and title company-will schedule a loan closing date and prepare the necessary closing documents.